 - Feel free to replace the monk fruit sweetener with regular table sugar if your diet allows.

-Give this simple cookie recipe a try the next time you'll be craving a snack for your sweet tooth.
+Give this simple and affordable recipe a try the next time you're craving a snack for your sweet tooth.
 If you're looking for new recipes that contain no added sugar, consider also these cinnamon brioche rolls, sugar-free apple sheet cake, or homemade mini plum tarts.
 There are plenty of low-sugar and sugar-free dessert options in our dessert section, so dive right in!

 Nutritional Information